-This self-paced online training course covers materials that can result in a classified area and equipment that is suitable for those areas.
+This self-paced online course covers materials that can result in a classified area and equipment that is suitable for those areas.
 The degree of hazard and the types of electrical equipment needed to reduce the hazard are dependent on the properties of the specific flammable, combustible, or ignitable materials.

 Upon completion you should be able to: